 A fine Victorian property

 This detached property spans 4 floors, with all rooms enjoying the stunning sea and Snowdonia mountain view.
-It features a lounge, with panoramic views over the Menai Straits and beyond, kitchen with island and breakfast room, separate formal dining room, 6 bedrooms and 6 bathrooms plus downstairs WC and nursery.
+It features a lounge, with panoramic views over the Menai Straits and beyond, kitchen with island and breakfast room, separate formal dining room, 6 bedrooms - all en-suite - plus downstairs WC.
 There are 5 double bedrooms and a family room with 3 singles.
 There is a separate nursery with an infant cot and a cot bed.